troverman/conexus/README.md

 > This is the Reaction Model
 ```javascript
 var reactionModel = {

 };
 ```
 ##### get /api/reaction
 ##### post /api/reaction

 #### Task
-> This is the Order Model
+> This is the Task Model
 ```javascript
 var taskModel = {

 };
 ```
 ##### get /api/task